ArjunAvvaru/LexiMind/README.md

 📬 Reach Out:

 Feel free to connect!
 Let’s discuss how LexiMind can revolutionize your data workflows.
-Remember, Arjun, your passion and expertise shine through this post.
-Recruiters and decision-makers will be intrigued by LexiMind’s capabilities.
-Best of luck, and keep innovating! 🌟🔥

 This is a sample app that combines Elasticsearch, Langchain and a number of different LLMs to create a chatbot experience with ELSER with your own private data.